McFateM/blog-dlad/content/posts/071-Dockerized-Traefik-Using-ACME-DNS-01.md

 ## Returning to Static.Grinnell.edu

 Since more than a week has passed since I hit LE's rate limit, I thought that this evening I'd try my luck with `static.grinnell.edu` again, this time with an HTTP-01 challenge and LE's production server.
 It worked, except that some of my stack_service names were incorrect.
 What I really wanted to learn from this is what an `acme.json` file should look like when valid certs have been created.
 The answer can be found in [this gist](https://gist.github.com/McFateM/4f1524627a5ebbcbeae299d43d002640).

+Note that I was ultimately able to get all the services on `static.grinnell.edu` working properly, with valid certs, by stopping (see below) those containers that had incorrect names, fixing the router's service name in each corresponding `docker-compose.yml`, then doing a new `docker-compose up -d` to restart things.
+No additional cert validation or modification of _Traefik_ was needed.

+  - Stopping containers... `docker stop [id]; docker rm -v [id]`
+  - Correct `service-stack` names... the correct name convention is `service-stack` where _service_ is the name of the service, not the container name, and _stack_ is the name of the sub-directory

 And that's a good place to break...
 I'll be back to complete this post after a little more development and testing.  :smile: